All Episodes

 An irrelevant, meaningless question when it comes to the presidential campaign.

-Irrelevant and meaningless when it comes to defining who Marco Rubio is, and it has nothing to do with the way Schaefer set it up.
+Irrelevant and meaningless when it comes to defining who Marco Rubio is.

 Well, let's listen to how Rubio answered it.